ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 Nanoliposomal irinotecan (Onivyde)

 Second-line chemotherapy.
-When the first treatment does not work or stops working to control cancer growth, the cancer is called refractory.
+When the first treatment does not work or stops working to control cancer growth, the cancer is called "refractory."
 Sometimes, first-line treatment does not work at all, which is called primary resistance.
 Or, treatment may work well for a while and then stop being effective later, which is sometimes called secondary or acquired resistance.
 In these situations, patients may benefit from additional treatment with different drugs if the patient’s overall health is good.
 There is significant ongoing research focused on developing other new treatments for second-line, as well as third-line, treatment and beyond.
 Some of these have shown considerable promise (see the Latest Research section).

 Side effects of chemotherapy

 The side effects of chemotherapy depend on which drugs you receive.
 In addition, not all patients have the same side effects even when given the same drug.
 Side effects in general can include poor appetite, nausea, vomiting, diarrhea, gastrointestinal problems, rash, mouth sores, hair loss, and a lack of energy.
-People receiving chemotherapy also are more likely to have low levels of white blood cells, red blood cells, and platelets, which give them a higher risk of anemia, infections, and bruising and bleeding easily.
+People receiving chemotherapy are also more likely to have low levels of white blood cells, red blood cells, and platelets, which give them a higher risk of anemia, infections, and bruising and bleeding easily.

 Certain drugs used in pancreatic cancer are also linked with specific side effects.
 For example, capecitabine can cause redness and discomfort on the palms of the hands and the soles of the feet.
 This condition is called hand-foot syndrome.
 Oxaliplatin can cause cold sensitivity and numbness and tingling in the fingers and toes, called peripheral neuropathy.
 Peripheral neuropathy is a side effect of nab-paclitaxel as well.
 These are examples, and it is important to talk with your doctor beforehand about side effects of the cancer medication(s) recommended for you.